 Lavant C.E.
-School supports the use of technology throughout the wider community and with the use of the school website, we share children's work, latest information, developments and newsletters, Governor and Parent Association information with parents and carers.
+School supports the use of technology throughout the wider community and with the use of the school website, class seesaw accounts and social media, we celebrate children's work, latest information, developments and newsletters, Governor and Parent Association information with parents and carers.